ThaneGallo/GuitarPedal/Documentation/Hardware_Design.md

 ![DAC Layout](../Documentation/Images/DAC_Layout.png)

-The battery charger was able to be done simultaneously as I could purchase the desired battery, discharge it with a resistor and set up the battery balancer and charging system.

-The MCU was not be added to the PCB until the very last step as I have the ability to use a development board for my MCU and want to avoid any possible hiccups until later in development
+The MCU was not be added to the PCB until the very last step as I have the ability to use a development board for my MCU and want to avoid any possible hiccups until later in development.

 Finally the system was integrated together and each part was combined in a single PCBA and can be seen below:

 # Roadbumps

+## Too many "antennas"
+I quickly realized that as I create more breakout boards each individual jumper wire would carry the signals and distort them although this was mainly a concern for the analog electronics for signal integrety the grounding system that was set up was less than ideal as it was spread over several long jumpers and not a dedicated plane.

 # Conclusion / Future Design Changes

+Possibly downgrade the MCU as it is relatively a higher power option to something cheaper to procure and produce.

 PCM1740E/2K appears to be much better but would cost me nearly 500x time amount of the other option